Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Superposition of three Fock states

-The task thus reduces to optimizing the parameters $\theta$, $\phi$, and $\tau$ to achieve unit fidelity.
-We have carried out this optimization numerically by scanning $\theta \in [0, \pi]$, $\phi \in [0, \pi]$, and $\tau \in [0, 2\pi]$ with a resolution of 501 points for $\theta$ and $\phi$, and 1001 points for $\tau$.
-As in the previous case, numerous parameter combinations yield fidelities equal to unity.
-Specifically, we identify 14809 valid parameter sets for $F_1$, 13311 for $F_2$, 13601 for $F_3$, and 10752 for $F_4$, each achieving unit fidelity within a numerical precision of $10^{-4}$.
-These optimal combinations are visualized as scatter plots in Fig.~\ref{fig:three_sup}, highlighting the substantial flexibility in selecting parameters for synthesizing the target code states.
-As anticipated, increasing the numerical precision reduces the number of viable solutions.
-Under a stricter tolerance of $10^{-6}$, the number of matches drops to 151, 131, 139, and 89, respectively, marked as red points in the plots.
+Similar to the two–Fock-component case, the task now reduces to optimizing the control parameters—here $\theta$, $\phi$, and $\tau$—to achieve unit fidelity for each target code state.
+This optimization is again performed numerically.
+As explained before, this numerical search is necessitated by the generally irrational nature of the effective coupling strengths, which prevents a closed-form analytical determination of the control parameters for arbitrary target states.
+Specifically, we scan the parameter ranges $\theta \in [0, \pi]$, $\phi \in [0, \pi]$, and $\tau \in [0, 2\pi]$ using a grid of 501 points for $\theta$ and $\phi$, and 1001 points for $\tau$.
+As in the two–Fock case, a large number of parameter triples yield unit fidelities, up to numerical precision.
+These optimal combinations are visualized as scatter plots in Fig.~\ref{fig:three_sup_ket_g}, highlighting the substantial flexibility in selecting parameters for synthesizing the target code states.
+As expected, increasing the numerical precision to $10^{-6}$ reduces the number of viable solutions (marked as red points in the plots).
+Further details are provided in Table~\ref{tab:fidelity_counts_ket_g_3sup}.